Stripped down, high performance.

-The aim was to produce a frequency against time graph for a recording taken from the built in microphone onboard the computer running the script.
-This would later be replaced by the more accurate and applicable external microphone.
+The aim was to produce a frequency against time graph for a recording taken from an external standard acoustic microphone.

-We tested the final working prototype multiple times with a Sensirion Flow Meter to validate our results.
+We tested the final works-like prototype with a Sensirion Flow Meter to validate our results.

 ERGONOMICS & FORM

-A rough CAD was created from conceptual sketches.
+A rough CAD was created from this.
 Fast, low quality, 3D-prints were used to rapidly iterate the design after user testing.
 It was then made sure that the final works-like vortex whistle could be integrated in the looks-like prototype.

 The final prototype was 3D-printing in ABS.
-The wanted surface finish was obtained by sanding down the 3D-print and applying a thin coat of spray paint, then sanding it down, then re-painting, over and over, creating a realistic surface finish.
+The wanted surface finish was obtained by sanding down the 3D-print and applying a thin coat of spray paint repeatedly.
 The prototype was then painted with the final coat and the logo was added.

 The spirometer is simplified to a transducer (orange) and USB-C port (purple) and used with a computer, tablet or smartphone, displaying an instructive interface for patients, minimising the time needed for a nurse or doctor, who’s time is already in high demand.